Search student accommodation

 Research online: Virtual tours, Google Street View, student forums

-Book temporary accommodation: First few weeks, while you explorethe areas
+Book temporary accommodation: First few weeks, while you explore the areas

 Currency considerations: Set up a UK bank account quickly

 Planning your move?
-Don’t miss our Student Checklist for Moving to the UK, it covers everything from travel docs to SIM cards so you’re fully prepared.
+Don’t miss our student checklist for moving to the UK, it covers everything from travel docs to SIM cards, so you’re fully prepared.

 First Week Priorities